jager47X/VibeMap/README.md

 │
-├── visualizations/                   #  Scripts for plotting and exploring embeddings │   ├── __init.py__                   #   - Marks this as a Python package (may be empty or setup logic) │   └── plot_tsne_3d.py                #   Plots embeddings interactively ( 3D, Plotly using t-sne and pca)
+├── visualizations/                   #  Scripts for plotting and exploring embeddings │   ├── __init.py__                   #   - Marks this as a Python package (may be empty or setup logic) │   ├── ploty_tsne_3d.py               #   Plots embeddings interactively ( 3D, Plotly using t-sne and pca)
+│   └── plot_tsne_3d.py                #   Plots embeddings interactively using Dash full version
 │
 ├── Data/                             #  Raw and generated data used in the pipeline │   ├── document/tweets.csv           #   - Original dataset with tweet texts or metadata